Vimpandra/TicTacToe/README.md

 TO DO:

-- Add functionality to the "change mode" button at endScreen
 - Add a PvP inputs screen
 - Add PvP game mode
 - Add dificulty levels to the AI